 Important and precise data regarding catalytic behavior can be obtained through the combination of characterization and performance testing in a single instrument.

 Valves and a liquid evaporator are accommodated in a hot box which is heated up to 200°C. This ensures proper mixing of gases and prevents condensation inside the system.
-Heated vapors are cooled and isolated from the gas phase by means of a patented liquid/gas separator.
+Heated vapours are cooled and isolated from the gas phase by means of a patented liquid/gas separator.

 Figure 1.
 Flow Diagram of the MCCTC connected to a mass spectrometer.